 Chiacchia & Fleming, LLP is a litigation law firm serving clients throughout Hamburg, NY

 Chiacchia & Fleming, LLP was established in 1998.
-Our lawyers have extensive legal experience in matters related to personal injury, labor and employment, and criminal defense among other practice areas.
+Our lawyers have extensive legal experience in matters related to sex abuse, personal injury, as well as labor and employment.
 Ninety-five percent of our legal practice in Hamburg is devoted to litigation.

-At Chiacchia & Fleming, LLP, our attorneys are experienced trial lawyers, committed to representing our Hamburg clients in an aggressive and efficient manner.
+At Chiacchia & Fleming, LLP, our attorneys are experienced trial lawyers, committed to providing the highest quality legal services.

 In the event that you need legal counsel, make the award winning Hamburg lawyers at Chiacchia & Fleming, LLP your first call.

 Below are some common legal questions our Hamburg Lawyers hear from clients:

 How long to I have to file a claim for sex abuse?